YichaoOU/HemTools/docs/content/NGS_pipelines/dexseq.rst

     module load python/2.7.13

-    DEXseq.py -f bam.tsv -d design.tsv
+    DEXseq.py -f bam.tsv -d design.tsv -g hg38

 Output
 ^^^^^^

 Results are stored in the $jid folder.

-``.out`` files are exon read counts; these are inputs to DEXseq program.

-``.png`` files showing mean-variance, MA plot, and p-value distribution.

-``.csv`` files are the final outputs, containing p-value and fold change, just as different gene expression data.

-``_results`` folder contains some HTML results summary.
+Each comparison has their own result folder.

+``DEXseq.result.csv`` is the differential exon usage result.

+``.pdf`` files are plots for HBG related genes.